Talk to us

 Why AEO Strategy Benefits from an Expert Audit Before You Write a Word

-Most organizations approach AEO the wrong way: they start by writing new content, when the highest-leverage opportunities are usually in the content and technical infrastructure they already have.
+Most organizations approach AEO the wrong way: they start by writing new content, when the best opportunities are usually in the content and technical infrastructure they already have.
 Existing FAQ sections that lack FAQPage schema.
 Service pages with valuable specifics buried in paragraph eight.
 Organizational facts that AI systems need but cannot reliably infer from how the current content is structured.
 An expert AEO audit identifies these quick wins and sequences them before recommending new content creation.

 The technical layer is equally important and often overlooked by content teams.
 A site served by a client-side JavaScript framework may have well-structured content that AI crawlers cannot read because the HTML shell served to crawlers contains almost none of it.
 Fixing the crawlability layer before investing in content production is always the right sequence.